Ottermad/ottermad.github.io/_posts/2023-09-15-QC-Course-Linear-Maps.md

 Let f be a linear map

-Let V has the following basis
+Let V have the following basis

 $$\{b_1, b_2, ...., b_n\}$$